s0md3v/s0md3v.github.io/_posts/2025/2025-01-12-get-life-together.markdown

 It is released in three key phases:
 1. Anticipation: When you expect a reward and work towards it (i.e. when ordering a cake)
 2. During: While performing the rewarding activity (i.e. eating the cake)
-3. Completion: After task completion (i.e. after eating the cake and thus satisying your "want")
+3. Completion: After task completion (i.e. after eating the cake and thus satisfying your "want")

 The highest dopamine release occurs during the anticipation phase, which motivates us to complete the task.
 Dopamine levels during and after the task depend on prediction error — the difference between expectation and reality: